WeblateOrg/weblate/docs/snippets/vcs-credentials.rst

 .. hint::

-   In the Docker container, the credentials are configured in three variables and the credentials are built out of that.
+   In the Docker container, the credentials can be configured in three variables and the credentials are built out of that.
 An example configuration for GitHub might look like: